mobxjs/mobx/README.md

 ### Easy interoperability
 MobX works plain javascript structures.
 Due to it's unobtrusiveness it works with most javascript libraries out of the box, without needing MobX specific library flavors.
 So you can simple keep using your existing router-, data fetching and utility libraries like `react-router`, `director`, `superagent`, `lodash` etc.
 For the same reason you can use it out of the box both server- and client side, in isomorphic applications and with react-native.
+The result of this is that you often need to learn less new concepts when using MobX in comparison to other state management solutions.

 ## Credits